kklabs/spot-jsbelib/README.md

 Beacon Array
 ------------

-When callback function of "The beacon event”  is called, a beacon array is passed as a parameter.
+When callback function of "the beacon event"  is called, a beacon array is passed as a parameter.

 Beacon array contains json objects which comprises the detected beacon data:

 	{id:<String>, name: <String>, px: <Number> }

 * id and name: by your own definition or assigned by Spot Project Hub
 * px: based on Apple's iBeacon specification, proximity values indicate: